cbries/railessentials/README.md

 model railways.
 Currently, the only supported control unit is [ESU's ECoS 50210/50200](http://www.esu.eu/produkte/digitale-steuerung/ecos-50210-zentrale/was-ecos-kann/).
 The software is based on a client-server architecture, i.e the server is the brain and bridge between the control unit and any conntected webclient.
-The server is written in C# and the client is written in JavaScript/TypeScript and can be used in [Chrome](https://www.google.com/chrome/), [Firefox](https://www.mozilla.org/en-US/firefox/new/), and [Vivaldi](https://vivaldi.com/).
+The server is written in C# and .NET Framework and the client is written in JavaScript/TypeScript and can be used in [Chrome](https://www.google.com/chrome/), [Firefox](https://www.mozilla.org/en-US/firefox/new/), and [Vivaldi](https://vivaldi.com/).